marcotav/predicting-number-of-comments-on-reddit-using-random-forest-classifier/README.md

     return titles, times, subreddits, nums, URLS
  ```

-We then build a `DataFrame`, perform some EDA and create a binary column that classifies the number of comments
+We then build a `DataFrame`, perform some EDA and create:

+- a binary column that classifies the number of comments
-comparing the values with their median:
+comparing the values with their median
+- A set of dummy columns for the subreddits
+- Concatenate both

 ```
 df['binary'] = df['nums'].apply(lambda x: 1 if x >= np.median(df['nums']) else 0)
 df.shape
 df.head()
+df_subred = pd.concat([df['binary'],pd.get_dummies(df['subreddits'], drop_first = True)], axis = 1)
+df_subred.shape
+df_subred.head()
 ```

-Using Natural Language Processing (NLP) techniques to preprocess the data.
-NLP, in a nutshell, is "how to transform text data and convert it to features that enable us to build models."
-These techniques include:

-    - Tokenization (splitting text into pieces based on given patterns)
-    - Removing stopwords
-    - Stemming (returns the base form of the word)
-    - Lemmatization (return the word's *lemma*)

-To preprocess the text we use:
+To preprocess the text before creating numerical features from the text (see below) we build the following `cleaner` function:

 ```
-import string

 def cleaner(text):
     stemmer = PorterStemmer()
     stop = stopwords.words('english')